Stream Management - RAVENNA only

 There are two methods for discovering and subscribing to streams.
 They are both available through the Add Stream button.

-• Automatic discovery: if the HOLOPLOT Controller is part of the same real-time audio network, we can automatically discover audio streams based on mDNS and SAP announcements.
+• Automatic discovery: If the HOLOPLOT Controller is part of the same real-time audio network, we can automatically discover audio streams based on mDNS and SAP announcements.

-• Manual subscription: if no streams are discovered automatically, you can manually input an SDP (Stream Definition Protocol) generated by your audio device.
+• Manual subscription: If no streams are discovered automatically, you can manually input an SDP (Stream Definition Protocol) generated by your audio device.

 Supported streams payloads